 LW: You are drawing on folk traditions in more than a visual way.
 What is it about these practices that informs your work?
 Is it about preserving a tradition, or learning from it?
 What’s the importance of analogue methods for you?

-AVD: The practice of egg painting dates back to the neolithic period, and the Triptillian-Cucuteni peoples a who inhabited large parts of what is today Eastern Europe.
+AVD: The practice of egg painting dates back to the neolithic period, and the Triptillian-Cucuteni people who inhabited large parts of what is today Eastern Europe.
 Everything from the motifs and colours to the eggs themselves have meaning.
 The eight pointed star is a common motif in pysanky and symbolizes the sun.
 For me this shape symbolizes interconnection.
 I am very interested right now in ideas of interconnection and communication at a time when we are simultaneously so connected and so disconnected.
 Connected in a virtual sense, in a curated cultural sense where we rarely see beyond our own bubbles, but at the same time not necessarily knowing our neighbours, being alienated from each other in the streets or the grocery store.

 LW: What does it mean to be an artist at this time?
 You mentioned how it can sometimes feel meaningless to be requiring people’s attention for your art when there is so much crazy stuff happening in the world.
 Is there a flipside to this feeling?
 In my view, being an artist is a radical act because you consciously situate yourself against dominant channels of production and consumption.
 The criticality and open questioning mode of the artist is an essential antagonising force for society.
 Perhaps you struggle with this because you make work that is quite visually accessible and that is about creating supportive, inspirational environments, rather than work that is about negation or disruption?
 Having said that, I think the values in your work do disrupt certain aspects of contemporary life because they appeal to an aesthetic sensibility based on care, patience, tradition.
 Having known you for a while now, I would say you have a very thoughtful existence that practices the values you are exploring in your work and research.
 To return to the question then, how do you see yourself as an artist within the various circles and communities in which you operate?